girder/girder/CONTRIBUTING.md

 topic without having to [configure a remote](https://help.github.com/articles/configuring-a-remote-for-a-fork/).
 It will also simplify the workflow when you are _co-developing_ a branch.

-When submitting a PR, make sure to add a `Cc: @girder/girder` comment to notify girder developers of your awesome contributions.
+When submitting a PR, make sure to add a `Cc: @girder/developers` comment to notify Girder developers of your awesome contributions.
 Based on the comments posted by the reviewers, you may have to revisit your patches.